 As a big fan of blood sausage, I am completely hooked on this dish and it's definitely up there as one of the best for the night.
 The egg yolk is almost like a jelly, and the delicate flavour works well with the punchiness of that sexy morcilla.

 The mint jelly on hand is very funky and I love the fruit segments which are soft to the touch but still retain their shape when attacked with my knife and fork.
 And the mustard powder on top is so deceivingly great - it looks like a crumbled feta but is completely all things mustard when it hits your tongue.
 Very cool!

 On a cold night like this one, soup is exactly what the doctor called for!

 The pork itself is extremely tender.
 I love the fact that despite the accompaniments being diverse and innovative, they have kept the protein quite true to itself.
 It is just a piece of pork - though a very delicious one!

-Kimchee is a type of Korean fermented cabbage which if you've seen Anthony Bourdain's special on the making of it, is basically stored for months and months to induce that intense flavour its famous for.
+Kimchee is a type of Korean fermented cabbage which is basically stored for months and months to induce that intense flavour its famous for.
 I'd assume this hasn't been made the traditional way at Co-Op Dining, but it still packs a punch.
 It's crunchy and lightly spicy.
 It works very well with the rabbit and offers a nice play on traditional flavours.

 The rabbit itself is so moorish - the loin falling apart in my mouth and the meat sweet.
 The croquettes are deliciously sinful, and they taste particularly good with that silky smooth puree.
 A complete and utter winner of a dish.